vossisboss/pvdjango/README.md

 - A text editor or IDE
 - A GitHub account (required for GitPod)
 - Any web browser

+## How to use this repository

+If you find the length of this README daunting, I've broken up each big Step into separate branches in this repository.
+Each branch also contains the code you should have at the end of each step.
+There might be some minor differences in the migration files, so don't worry too much if those are different from the ones I've provided.
+You can use the terminal to checkout each branch or switch between them using the branch dropdown menu here in GitHub.
+The code in the `main` branch is the completed code for the tutorial.

 # Step One: Set up Wagtail